-Although the Stuart A. Rose Manuscript, Archives, and Rare Book Library is currently closed to on-site visitors, many of our rich resources can be accessed at home.
+Although the Stuart A. Rose Manuscript, Archives, and Rare Book Library is currently closed to non-Emory visitors, many of our rich resources can be accessed at home.
 These materials include image collections, maps, rare books, audiovisual materials, and born digital materials.
 Researchers interested in specific topics can also contact the Rose Library reference staff for help identifying material that can be accessed remotely.
-Collections with asterisks (**) indicate that the collection is available remotely only during the period the Rose Library Reading Room is closed.
+Collections with asterisks (**) indicate that the collection is available remotely only during the period the Rose Library Reading Room is closed to non-Emory users.

 African American life and culture

 - Robert Langmuir African American Photograph collection is an extensive and exceptional collection of photographs documenting African American life from the 1840s-1980s.
 With over 10,000 images ranging in subject matter from road workers and school teachers to professional athletes and artists, the collection presents an extraordinary visual record of interest to scholars and the general public alike.
 Visit the collection.
 Researchers may contact the Rose Library reference staff for remote access to an additional 2500 images.
 The

 - The Boule Journal is the official publication of Sigma Pi Phi, the first Greek-letter fraternity founded by African American men.
 This full-text searchable journal includes issues from 1925-2015.

 Georgia and Southern history

 - The Ron Sherman photograph collection contains digitized silver gelatin prints by Atlanta photographer Ron Sherman from 1970-1988.
 Images include political figures, civil rights events, the groundbreaking of the King historic site, the United States Conference of Mayors meeting in 1971, a Ku Klux Klan rally at Stone Mountain, sporting events including the 1974 Hank Aaron home run, and other local events.
 Visit the collection